theinsanetramp/AnkiAutomation/README.md

 Kanji,Kana
 ```

-If you wish to add a word that doesn't use kanji then simply ommit the kanji field (keeping the comma, i.e., `,Kana`).
-Be careful that you are using the exact same type of comma as in these instructions and that there is a empty line between the final word from one word origin and the line containing the next wrod origin.
+If you wish to add a word that doesn't use kanji then simply omit the kanji field (keeping the comma, i.e., `,Kana`).
+Make sure that you are using the exact same type of comma as in these instructions and that there is a empty line between the final word from one origin and the line containing the next origin.

 As an example, if I wanted to make flashcards for 遅刻 and ヘルシー, which I first encountered while reading Made in Abyss, and 自動, which I first encountered while reading よつばと, I would edit `newCards.txt` to look like this: